shiroNaux/vaults/Data/Database/OLAP.md

 ![[../../_images/ICLH_Diagram_Batch_01_09-OLAP-DataCube-WHITEBG.webp]]

 # Trait
-- At the core of any OLAP system is an OLAP cube (also called a 'multidimensional cube' or a [[hypercube]].
+- At the core of any OLAP system is an OLAP cube (also called a 'multidimensional cube' or a [[../../Hypercube]].
 It consists of numeric facts called _measures_ that are categorized by dimensions.
-The measures are placed at the intersections of the hypercube, which is spanned by the dimensions as a [[vector space]].
+The measures are placed at the intersections of the hypercube, which is spanned by the dimensions as a [[../../Vector Space]].
 The usual interface to manipulate an OLAP cube is a matrix interface, like Pivot tables in a spreadsheet program, which performs projection operations along the dimensions, such as aggregation or averaging.
 - Each _measure_ can be thought of as having a set of _labels_, or meta-data associated with it.
 A _dimension_ is what describes these _labels_; it provides information about the _measure_.

 ## Multidimensional databases